ohg

 Error Description

-S:EMRES/myopenHAB myopenHAB currently has an intermittent issue where sitemap requests may return empty responses.
-The app will show a non-fatal S:EMRES notification.
-Usually, the next request succeeds, preventing escalation to a fatal error.
-More info
+S:EMRES myopenHAB currently experiences an intermittent issue (details here) where sitemap requests may return empty responses.
+When this happens, the app displays a non-fatal S:EMRES notification.
+Typically, the next request succeeds, so the issue doesn’t escalate into a fatal error.
+To avoid seeing these notifications, you can enable the Suppress empty response errors option in the Configuration settings.

 License